benshimonz/V1/README.md

   '_< expr_' and '_≤ expr_' are not used.
 To avoid ambiguity - either '_in [0 .. expr]_' or '_in [1 .. expr]_' should be used. '≠ expr' is satisfied only if _> 0_.

-Anything right of a _"relationships = 0"_ constraint won't be part of the query's result (including entities which are part of _S1_).
-See Q73, Q83, Q84, Q279.
+Anything right of a _"relationships = 0" / "paths = 0"_ constraint won't be part of the query's result (even entities which are part of _S1_).
+See Q83, Q73, Q84, Q279.

   **L2 filters assignment combinations to _S1_ entities - to only those combinations for which number of relationships / paths that satisfy the pattern - satisfy the constraint.**